genevieveorlewicz/DrugMetaAnalysis/README.md

 Currently, this code is preliminary.

-EditedCode = code mined from Dr. Hagenauer's repository with DrugMetaAnalysis edits.
+EditedCode embedded folder = code mined from Dr. Hagenauer's repository with edits for DrugMetaAnalysis.

-CopyPasteCode = code mined from Dr. Hagenauer's repository directly.
+CopyPasteCode embedded folder = code mined from Dr. Hagenauer's repository directly.